House | 3 bedrooms | sleeps 7

 Bishops Well Cottage provides a welcome all year with a log fire in the winter and a cool interior for those hot summer days.

 It is furnished and decorated to a high standard with all the requirements of a modern home.

 It is ideal for a family holiday, or rented with the adjacent houses will accommodate large family get-togethers or group holidays.

-A welcome pack of tea, coffee, milk, sugar and wine is provided for your arrival and we are happy to shop for extra items you might want immediately.
+A welcome pack is provided for your arrival and we are happy to shop for extra items you might want immediately.